MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/deprecated-features.md

 ### Deprecated APIs
 <Brief description of the APIs we're deprecating.>

-To see a complete list of the APIs that are being deprecated, see [Deprecated APIs](deprecation-deletion-apis.md).
+To access the list of APIs that are being deprecated, see [Deprecated APIs](deprecation-deletion-apis.md).

 |   |  |
 |------------|--------------------|